 The journey of Scotch whisky began with the British Excise Act of 1823.
 This act turned scattered single malt scotch production into a regulated industry.
 Today, Scotland has 122 active scotch distilleries, each adding to this spirit’s rich heritage.

 Single malt scotch is a symbol of Scottish craftsmanship.
-It must be made from malted barley from one distillery.
+It must use malted barley from a single distillery.
 The aging process in oak barrels for at least three years in Scotland creates its unique flavors.

 Scotch’s global success comes from its versatility.
-While single malt scotch is highly praised, blended varieties make up 88% of global sales.
+While people highly praise single malt scotch, blended varieties account for 88% of global sales.
 These blends mix malt whisky with grain spirits, offering unique tastes.
 Every drop must have Scottish water, malted barley, and other grains, bottled at 40% ABV or more.

 The growth of scotch distilleries is a win for tradition and regulation.
 Each distillery follows strict rules while keeping its unique character.
 This balance has made Scotch a protected geographical indication, keeping its authenticity for the future.